Design Engineer.

 Understand first

 I listen before I build.
-Every system starts with the people who use it.
+Every product starts with the people who use it.

 Ship to learn